Best Ultralight Headlamp for Backpacking and Thru-Hiking 2026

 > A little heavier than some of the other headlamps

-For a long time the Black Diamond Storm range of headlamps have been the best waterproof headlamps.
-The updated Storm headlamps now feature the option of rechargable batteries which have moved them from good headlamps to great rechargeable headlamps.
+For a long time, the Black Diamond Storm range of headlamps has been the best waterproof headlamps.
+The updated Storm headlamps now feature the option of rechargeable batteries, which have moved them from good headlamps to great rechargeable headlamps.

-The Storm series of headlamps that also come is a 400 lumens version which is a little less bright but stil suitable for backpacking and camping.
-And is still the best in class waterproof headlamp with the IPX 67 rating which allows it to be submerged for 30 minutes to a depth of 1 meter.
-If you are caving, canyoning or hiking in wet environments then this is the best option for you.
+The Storm series of headlamps also comes in a 400-lumen version, which is a little less bright but still suitable for backpacking and camping.
+And is still the best-in-class waterproof headlamp with the IPX 67 rating, which allows it to be submerged for 30 minutes to a depth of 1 meter.
+If you are caving, canyoning, or hiking in wet environments, then this is the best option for you.

-Overall, the Black Diamond Storm 500 R is an awesome headlamp best suited to hikers, campers and backpackers wanting a relaible and bright headlamp that is waterproof.
+Overall, the Black Diamond Storm 500 R is an awesome headlamp best suited to hikers, campers, and backpackers wanting a reliable and bright headlamp that is waterproof.

 Compare Prices: